gauthig/greenbutton-influxdb/documentation/contributing.md

 * Please conform to [PEP8](https://peps.python.org/pep-0008/) style guide
 * Code should be ran through pylint for style guide compliance, dead objects and other coding issues
 * A pylint rc file is provided in the repository
+- pylint usage (must be installed first for your environment) pylint --rcfile=pylintrc greenbutton_import.py